MuhtasimTanmoy/notebook/Course/Distributed System.md

     - Only orderinig of event

 **Lecture 3**

-Lamport Diagrams/ Space Time Diagrams
+Lamport Diagrams / Space Time Diagrams

 A -> B when,
 - A happens before B in same machine
 - A send B receive in different machine
-- transitive closure
+- Transitive closure
 - Causal anomaly

 Network mode